D-Day: Allies Commemorate Pivotal World War II Invasion, 75 Years Later

 Incredible memories of Dday from this French couple, 17 and 20 at the time.
 They describe the horrific noise of the landing.
 She cried when talking about the Canadian soldiers who died.
 And to this day she doesn’t like to go to the beach. pic.twitter.com/ToLLY8SkMZ— Eleanor Beardsley (@ElBeardsley) June 4, 2019

-At the commemoration, Trump recited part of a prayer President Franklin D. Roosevelt read in a national radio address:
+At the commemoration, Trump recited part of a prayer that President Franklin D. Roosevelt read in a national radio address:

 "Almighty God: Our sons, pride of our Nation, this day have set upon a mighty endeavour, a struggle to preserve our Republic, our religion, and our civilization, and to set free a suffering humanity.